dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsGuidance.md

 From time to time, there are some terms you might encounter in documentation or otherwise.
 Here's some I've run across so far and the interpretation.

 - collection --> account --> instance (top level thing - e.g. dev.azure.com/dnceng)
-- team --> group of indivduals.
+- team --> group of individuals.
 Largely is about the backlog, not much more.
 In our case we're not using for permissions.